Looking for a cute romance to read this summer? Look no further! These YA contemporaries will leave you swooning.

 Samantha and Jase come from two different worlds, yet they have more in common than they thought possible.
-What makes this book so enjoyable is the complexity of the characters.
+What makes My Life Next Door so enjoyable is the complexity of the characters.
 Both Jase and Samantha are fiercely loyal and despite his past transgressions, want Tim to succeed.
 Also, they both are protective of their families, which causes some complications in the relationship.
 In the end, this is a fun summer read with a sprinkle of politics.

 5. Nantucket Blue by Leila Howland

 Cricket Thompson’s life revolves around her best friend’s family, the Claytons.
 When tragedy strikes the Clayton family, her best friend Jules pulls away from Cricket and disinvites her to Nantucket for the summer.
 Thinking that her best fried really needs her, Cricket gets a job as a chambermaid at an Inn on Nantucket.
 But when Cricket arrives, Jules snubs her and makes her a social-pariah.